Mission Council Records

 Canton Villages / South China Mission Council -

 • Minute books and correspondence were destroyed by the Missionaries prior to their enforced withdrawal from Communist China in 1951.
 Copies of all minutes and most internal correspondence are held in the NZ Presbyterian Archives Missions manuscript collection.
-A large amount of South China Mission correspondence had also previously been repatriated back to New Zealand.
+A large amount of South China Mission Council correspondence had also previously been repatriated back to New Zealand.

 New Hebrides Mission -